 Why This Matters

 Foreclosure can be disorienting, but tenants are not powerless.
-With the right tools—legal responses, collective organizing, and strategic motions—renters can influence repairs, ensure accountability, and protect our housing rights throughout the process.
+With the right tools—legal responses, collective organizing, and strategic motions—renters can influence repairs, ensure accountability, and protect our rights throughout the process.

 Watch the recording and view the presentation slides.